-Swap only really becomes a performance problem when the Kernel is pressured to continuously move memory pages in and out of memory and swap.
-Disk/ssd i/o = much slower.
+Swap only becomes a performance problem when the kernel is pressured to continuously move memory pages in and out of memory and swap.
+Disk/SSD i/o = much slower.
 Read more about swap and the OOM killer.

 Next, consider adjusting your server’s cache pressure and tendency to swap by following the guide below, which is from the previous article: Linux server needs a RAM upgrade?
 Check with top, free, vmstat and sar:

-vfs_cache_pressure – Controls the tendency of the kernel to reclaim the memory which is used for caching of directory and inode objects. (default = 100, recommend values 50 to 500)
+vfs_cache_pressure – Controls the tendency of the kernel to reclaim the memory, which is used for caching directory and inode objects. (default = 100, recommend values 50 to 500)

 swappiness – represents the kernel’s preference (or avoidance) of swap space.
-Swappiness can have a value between 0 and 100, the default value is 60.
-A low value causes the kernel to avoid swapping, a higher value causes the kernel to try to use swap space.
-Using a low value on sufficient memory is known to improve responsiveness on many systems.
+Swappiness can have a value between 0 and 100; the default value is 60.
+A low value causes the kernel to avoid swapping.
+A higher value causes the kernel to try to use swap space.
+Using a low value on sufficient memory improves responsiveness on many systems.
 (Source: Arch Wiki)

 To edit, you can add or replace these lines in /etc/sysctl.conf file.
 For example: